Best 25+ annotation and markup tools in 2021

 Adding a drawing, a symbol or an attachment makes your comment and annotation even clearer.
 Infographics, specific examples, or other supporting material gives your comment more weight and can help you support your standpoint.

-How do you use annotation tools?
+How do you use markup tools?

 1. Share your file with reviewers